amassiro/Interference_lvlvjj/README.md

-To get the cross-sections then hardcoded in Draw.cxx
+To get the cross-sections then hardcoded in Draw.cxx for phantom

     cd gen_350